s0l0ist/s0l0ist/README.md

 ### [🧬 ferroid](https://github.com/s0l0ist/ferroid)

-Snowflake-style ID generator in Rust.
+A ULID or Snowflake-style ID generator in Rust.
 Fast, lock-free, and production-ready for distributed systems.

 - Designed for high-throughput ID generation with minimal contention